streamaserver/streama/README.md

 Ever had a huge bookshelf full of shows and movies?
 Ever wanted to digitalize them, but didn't have a good way of organizing the files?
 Worry no more!
 Streama is your own personal netflix for just such a purpose!

-The application uses Grails for the REST-API, and AngularJS for the frontend.
-If you don't like grails, you can also just use the frontend components and add your own REST-API for handling all the data :)

 ## Table of contents:
 - [Getting Started](#getting-started)